coq/coq/doc/sphinx/language/core/definitions.rst

       side, :cmd:`Qed` (or :cmd:`Defined`) is mandatory to validate a proof.

    #.
 One can also use :cmd:`Admitted` in place of :cmd:`Qed` to turn the
-      current asserted statement into an axiom and exit the proof editing mode.
+      current asserted statement into an axiom and exit proof mode.